Schedule a free consultation

 Contact Our Harris County BWI Defense Attorney

 Being charged with a BWI can be shocking for otherwise law-abiding citizens.
 If you have been charged with a BWI, you should contact an experienced attorney to help you defend the charge.
-At Doug Murphy Law Firm, P.C., we devote our resources and capabilities to DWI cases.
+At Murphy & McKinney Law Firm, P.C., we devote our resources and capabilities to DWI cases.
 We have decades of proven experience and a reputation earned in the courtroom for successful results.
 Attorney Doug Murphy is a board-certified DWI lawyer who not only fights on behalf of his clients but constantly gives back to the legal community to teach other attorneys how to do the same.
 Contact Doug Murphy today at 713-229-8333 to discuss the circumstances of your case.
 He has the experience and skill to successfully defend and defeat a boating while intoxicated charge.

 Back to Top